Celebrate Fall Savings! Up To 50% Off + FREE 1st Month!*

 • DB means Debarked and is safe to use

-2. Wood Pallet Herb Garden Wall
+2. Pallet Herb Garden Wall

 Growing your very own herb garden doesn’t have to take up a ton of space.
 In fact, a vertical pallet herb wall can be a low-footprint option that leans attractively against the wall of your house.
 Aside from basic woodworking tools, all you’ll need are a bit of paint, landscaping fabric, staples and potting soil to get started.
 Once your garden wall is up and running, fill it with your favorite herbs and greens that you can pick fresh to add to your favorite meals.
 For visual learners, check out this video tutorial.

-3. Wood Pallet Cool Box
+4. Pallet Cool Box

 Tired of schlepping between the kitchen and patio just to bring out fresh ice and cold bottles?
 A wood pallet cool box is a stylish way to keep your beverages and snacks at the perfect temperature, and putting one together doesn’t require expensive or hard-to-find materials and tools.
 You’ll need a cooler that you build the cool box around, and prop it up on four legs for easy access.
 So whether you’re chilling IPAs or storing sandwiches for a backyard picnic, this is a great addition to your patio corner.
 Check out the instructions here

-A set of pallet chairs wouldn’t be complete with a patio table to match.
+A set of pallet chairs wouldn’t be complete without a patio table to match.
 You can use a single pallet — or attach several of them together — to create a farmhouse dining option or a low-to-ground coffee table centerpiece.
 Splash on some paint and set a few planters on top to create the perfect level surface for wine glasses, books and more.
 This video can help you get started.

-6. Wood Pallet Bar
+6. Pallet Bar

 A patio bar can be a pricey investment, but if you make one yourself with pallets, you’ll stay in complete control of the shape, size and cost.
 This is a project that may take a bit more planning (after all, you’ll need to consider how many shelves you want or whether your bar has a foot rail and wheels), but the outcome will bring the party to your backyard.
 While you’re at it, set aside some time to build a few pallet bar stools as well.
 Tutorial here.

-7. Wood Pallet Compost Bin
+9. Pallet Compost Bin

-8. Wood Pallet Cart
+10. Pallet Cart

-9. Wood Pallet Statement Art
+11. Pallet Statement Art

-10. More Pallet Projects and Pallet Ideas
+16. More Pallet Backyard Ideas

 Share